Canon 100D vs 5D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 100D and the Canon 5D?
-Below is a summary of the relative strengths of each of the two contestants.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (17.9 vs 12.7MP) with a 19% higher linear resolution.